canonical/spread/README.md

 Some of the supported backends may be unable to provide an image with the correct password in place, or with the correct SSH configuration for root to connect.
-In those cases, the system "username" and "password" fields may be used to tell Spread how to perform the inital SSH connection:
+In those cases, the system "username" and "password" fields may be used to tell Spread how to perform the SSH connection:

 _$PROJECT/spread.yaml_
 ```